Keto Deviled Eggs

 This post may contain affiliate links.
 See my disclosure policy.

-These keto deviled eggs are an EASY and delicious appetizer recipe made with just 4 ingredients!
+My keto deviled eggs are an easy and delicious appetizer recipe made with just 4 ingredients!
 Ready in just 12 minutes, you won’t be able to stop at one!

 keto deviled eggs

-• Dijon mustard– Balances out the creaminess of the mayonnaise and adds some delicious tang.
+• Dijon mustard.
+Balances out the creaminess of the mayonnaise and adds some delicious tang.
+If you like heat, English mustard works well.

 How to make keto deviled eggs